-- keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Kind in Nood immediately; - keep records on CPOMS - ensure all records are kept secure and in locked locations; - ensure all relevant child protection records are sent to the receiving school, college or other education establishment when a pupil moves.
+- keep clear detailed written records of concerns about children (noting the date, event and action taken with rationale), even where there is no need to refer the matter to Kind & Gezin immediately; - keep records on CPOMS - ensure all records are kept secure and in locked locations; - ensure all relevant child protection records are sent to the receiving school, college or other education establishment when a pupil moves.

-Safeguarding and child protection records will be maintained independently from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
+Safeguarding and child protection records will be maintained independently from the pupil's school file.
 Such records will only be accessible to the Designated Safeguarding Lead and school leaders who need to be aware.